Call Today to Get Started With Your Visa!

 Amateur Athletes or Coaches

-In order for amateur athletes or coaches to qualify for the P1A visa, they must be coming to the United States to perform as an athlete or coach for a team or franchise that is located in the United States and is a member of a foreign association or league that itself meets certain requirements:
+In order for amateur athletes or coaches to qualify for This, they must be coming to the United States to perform as an athlete or coach for a team or franchise that is located in the United States and is a member of a foreign association or league that itself meets certain requirements:

 • Participation in the league or association must lead to being drafted by a major sports league or minor league affiliate for a significant number of athletes who compete in the league;